Sync1er/ChernigovEugeniyUtilities/README.md

 ScanFolderSize.cmd
 ----------------------------------------------------------------------------------------------------------
-It's a PowerShell script with GUI in cmd file, allow you to scan your disk folders, remote computer or shares and show directory sizes in very nice view
+It's a PowerShell script with GUI in cmd file, allow you to scan your disk folders, remote computer or shares and show directory sizes in very nice view.

+15 jan 2025 ver2.0: better usability and improve performance up to 5 times

 ----------------------------------------------------------------------------------------------------------